xiwenc/fastpush/README.md

 Please note that the initial push is not very representative of a real world scenario because it adds overhead of having to push the cf-fastpush-controller binary.
 We can speed it up for slow connections by incorporating it in buildpacks that fetches the executable if needed.

 Note: Feel free to submit Pull-requests for examples integrations with other frameworks/languages.

-How it works
-===

-The fastpush mechanism uses the server-client model.
-The server is `cf-fastpush-controller` and the client is a cf cli plugin `cf-fastpush-plugin`.

-- `cf-fastpush-controller`: A daemon that sits between your application and the gorouters.
-This service is always available and it responds to some specific paths under `/_fastpush/`.
-Paths that are not known to the controller are reverse-proxied to the backend application which is your application.
-It keeps track of your remote files and accepts new and existing files.
-Depending on what files has changed it can trigger an automatic restart of the backend.
-- `cf-fastpush-plugin`: A cf cli plugin that talks to the controller.
-It tracks your local files and synchronizes those that has been changed or added.

-The actual code does more than what is documented here.
-So we suggest you to read the source if you are really interested in how it works and what else it can do.

 Credits: